apache/cordova-docs/docs/en/edge/guide/plugin-development/windows-phone/index.md

     cordova.exec(win, fail, "Echo", "echo", ["input string"]);

-If we inspect the options string passed in to our `Echo.echo` method, we will see that the value is actually:
+If we inspect the options string passed in to our `Echo.echo` method, we see that the value is actually:

     "[\"input string\"]"

-All javascript exec arguments are JSON encoded before being passed into C#.
+All JavaScript exec arguments are JSON encoded before being passed into C#.

 If we want to treat this as the string we were expecting, we need to decode it.
 We can use simple JSON deserialization.